dancromartie/affirmative/README.md

 job.
 Setting that job up on your local machine might not be what you want, so you can use the scripts/do_checks.py script.
 It will run the checks on a 60 second (or user specified) interval.

-I also like to just put that url in my browser bar and trigger the event with a page refresh if I don't want to wait a minute between checks.
+For testing, I also like to just put the special check url in my browser bar and trigger the event with a page refresh if I don't want to wait a minute between checks.
 It shouldn't really be a GET request, but I liked having it be triggered so simply.